Átil, Sonora: Geography

-Atil is one of the smallest municipalities in the state.
+Átil is one of the smallest municipalities in the state.

 The terrain is desert and mostly flat.
 Summer temperatures average 25.6 °C but daytime extremes are frequently above 40 °C. The winter average is 12.8 °C.

 There is one tarmacked road crossing the municipality linking Altar with Tubutama.
 There are several dirt roads crossing the desert.

 Economy

 The economy is based primarily on agriculture with lands irrigated by the Cuauhtémoc Reservoir located in the north of the municipality.
 Cattle raising is also practised.